Token Sample Complexity of Attention: Background and related work

-\subsection{Background and related work}
+\section{Background and related work}

-\textbf{Classical PAC sample complexity.} In statistical learning theory, \emph{sample complexity} refers to the number of training samples $N$ required for a learning algorithm to achieve a probably approximately correct (PAC) solution \citep{shalev2014}.
+\textbf{Classical PAC sample complexity.} In statistical learning theory, \emph{sample complexity} refers to the number of training samples $N$ required for a learning algorithm to achieve a probably approximately correct (PAC) solution \cite{ShalevShwartz14}.
 The classical question is: given i.i.d.\ examples of fixed dimension, how many samples are needed so that, with high probability, the learned model's error is within $\varepsilon$ of the optimum?
-Classical results show $N$ scales with hypothesis class complexity (VC dimension, Rademacher complexity), but crucially assumes each sample has fixed, finite dimension.
+Classical results show $N$ scales with hypothesis class complexity (VC dimension, Rademacher complexity), but crucially assume each sample has fixed, finite dimension.
 This is the regime of standard PAC theory: we collect more fixed-size data points (images, sentences) to improve generalization.

-\paragraph{Token sample complexity (this work).} In our setting, we consider an entirely different kind of complexity question: the model is \emph{already trained}, and we are not collecting new independent samples; instead, we are increasing the number of tokens in a single input sequence.
+\textbf{Token sample complexity (this work).} In our setting, we consider an entirely different kind of complexity question: the model is \emph{already trained}, and we are not collecting new independent samples; instead, we are increasing the number of tokens in a single input sequence.
 Modern Transformer encoders like BERT process an input as a single sequence of tokens (e.g.\ words or subword tokens in a sentence) of length $n$.
-Importantly, $n$ is not fixed—the architecture allows variable-length input, and indeed self-attention inherently permits an unbounded number of tokens by design \citep{vaswani2017}.
+Importantly, $n$ is not fixed—the architecture allows variable-length input, and indeed self-attention inherently permits an unbounded number of tokens by design \cite{Vaswani17}.
 Thus, we can think of $n$ as a parameter of the problem instance, akin to an input dimension that can grow.

-This inference-time perspective aligns with a growing interest in processing extended contexts at inference.
-In-context learning (ICL) exemplifies this: Transformers solve tasks often requiring more tokens than seen during training \citep{brown2020, ZFB23, sander2024icml, huang2024icml, zhang2025aistats}.
-Similarly, chain-of-thought prompting elicits multi-step reasoning purely through extended input sequences \citep{wei2022}.
-As these methods push $n$ beyond training-time lengths, understanding how attention accuracy scales with $n$ during inference becomes a natural question.
+This inference-time perspective aligns with the growing use of extended contexts at inference.
+In-context learning and chain-of-thought prompting rely on providing Transformers with sequences that are often much longer than those seen during training \cite{Brown20,Zhang23,Sander24,Huang24,Zhang25,Wei22}.
+As these approaches push the sequence length $n$ beyond training-time regimes, understanding how attention accuracy scales with $n$ at inference becomes increasingly important.